Massive wildfires in US West bring haze to East Coast

 Massive wildfires in US West bring haze to East CoastNew

 PORTLAND, Ore.
-(AP) — Wildfires in the American West, including one burning in Oregon that’s currently the largest in the U.S., are creating hazy skies as far away as New York as the massive infernos spew smoke and ash into the air in columns up to six miles high.
-Skies over New York City were hazy as strong winds blew smoke east from California, Oregon, Montana and other states.
-Oregon’s Bootleg Fire grew to 606 square miles (1,569 square kilometers) — half the size of Rhode Island.
+(AP) — Wildfires in the U.S. West are creating hazy skies as far away as New York as the massive infernos spew smoke and ash into the air.
+Strong winds blew smoke east from California, Oregon, Montana and other states.
+The smoke on the U.S. East Coast was reminiscent of last fall when multiple large fires burning in Oregon in the state’s worst fire season in recent memory choked the local skies with pea-soup smoke but also impacted air quality several thousand miles away.
+The largest wildfire burning in the nation is Oregon’s Bootleg Fire, which has grown to 616 square miles — or about half the size of Rhode Island.